 Like I say I had already had one tooth removed which I knew was going to have to go someday due to the huge cavity and it came out easily with the minimal amount of pain and fuss.
 However this time I knew it wasn’t going to be good.

 My dentist here in Turkey is a lovely lady with a little English, I am still to get used to the double chairs in the surgery for two patients to be seen in the same room and the door being left open but apart from that it’s just like going to the dentist in the UK and I imagine very similar to US dentists like Durham Dental General Dentistry in Beaufort, SC.
 Having done a brief stint as a trainee dental nurse I am familiar with what happens and have very little fear of the dentist.

 After a quick check at my teeth I was told my wisdom tooth or 20 year old tooth as they are known in Turkey was trying to come in but there wasn’t enough room and a tooth or two would be required to be removed.
-Yikes I thought not another tooth, to which I quickly enquire to my faithful translator, to be told there would be two teeth needing removed and I would have to wait for a few days while I take some antibiotics.
+Yikes I thought not another tooth, to which I quickly enquire to my faithful translator, to be told there would be two teeth needing removed by an oms surgery doctor and I would have to wait for a few days while I take some antibiotics.

 It was a long week waiting on Saturday at 2:30pm to arrive to have the two teeth removed.
 I had decided during that time I would prefer to have one removed and see how it goes.
 On the way to the dentist I express this wish to the my faithful translator at which point he looked at me funnily and said you are only getting one removed what are you talking about!
 With a little relief I told him that I thought he had said two teeth but happy that it would be just the one tooth.